Christian views on environmentalism: Reformed (Continental Reformed, Presbyterian, and Congregationalist) Churches

 Calvinist theology, which emphasizes God's sovereignty over creation, inspired such environmentalists to see God's glory in nature.
-Seeing that Calvinists like Presbyterians believe in God's sustaining power, they consider that the Divine intimately relates to the created order through providence.
-In his Institutes of the Christian Religion, John Calvin further taught that nature acted as the most apparent medium of God's revelation outside of Sacred Scripture.
-The Westminster Confession of Faith echoes this teaching in the first chapter on Holy Scripture and the fourth on creation.
+Seeing that Calvinists, like Presbyterians, believe in God's sustaining power, they consider that the Divine intimately relates to the created order through providence.
+In his Institutes of the Christian Religion, John Calvin further taught that nature acted as the most apparent medium of God's revelation outside of scripture.
+The Westminster Confession of Faith echoes this teaching in the first chapter on holy scripture and the fourth on creation.